marktjones1/Imperial_College_Capstone/README.md

 ## Section 1: Project Overview

 The purpose of the project is to understand the nature of 8 different “black box” functions.
 The exact nature of each function is unknown, the only starting information given is the output value of the function for a small set of inputs.
 Over the course of 13 weeks, more observations of each function can be made, with the ultimate objective of learning an approximation of each function sufficient to identify high-performing input regions under a strict query budget.
 The main task is to determine the set of input values that maximises the output value for each function.
-However, it is also important to demonstrate a robust and methodical approach for tackling the problem and to demonstrate understanding of ML techniques.
+However, it is also important to demonstrate a robust and methodical approach for tackling the problem and to show understanding of ML techniques.
 This is a black-box optimization problem.
 This mirrors real-world scenarios such as hyperparameter tuning or experimental optimisation, where evaluations are costly and the underlying system is not directly observable.

 ## Section 2: Inputs and Outputs